Kelebrimbor97/ENPM-673/Project 1 - Augmented Reality/README.md

 =======
 # Project-1---Augmented-Reality

+## Project Description

+In this project, we were provided with a video that had a fiducial marker.
+We were tasked with imposing an image and a cube onto this tag.
+The approach for doin this is detailed in the report.

+## Running instructions

 This is my submission for the first project for the Subject ENPM 673 for the SPring 2022 semester.

 Part 1a,1b and 2a: